-We hereby consent to the use in this Amendment No. 3 to the Registration Statement on Form S-1 of our report dated February 25, 2004, except as to the last paragraph in Note 11 which is as of April 30, 2004, relating to the financial statements of ACADIA Pharmaceuticals Inc., which appears in such Registration Statement.
-We also consent to the reference to us under the heading "Experts" in such Registration Statement.
+We hereby consent to the use in this Amendment No. 2 to the Registration Statement on Form S-1 of our report dated February 25, 2004 relating to the financial statements of ACADIA Pharmaceuticals Inc., which appears in such Registration Statement.
+We also consent to the references to us under the heading "Experts" in such Registration Statement.